Line & Verse - Chapters I & II

 Chapter 1: Orientation

 The heat was suffocating, a thick August blanket draping over the rolling Virginia hills.
-Ethan Harris wiped sweat from his brow as he stepped from his old Cherokee onto the cracked brick sidewalk of Westmore College.
+Ethan Harris wiped sweat from his brow as he stepped from his old navy blue Jeep Cherokee onto the cracked brick sidewalk of Westmore College — the same one he’d scraped together the money for, summers bussing tables and working the pro shop back home.
 He gazed at the row of stately red-brick buildings flanked by sprawling oaks, their shade promising relief that never quite came.
-He lit a cigarette—a new habit he'd taken up to mask his anxiety—and drew deeply, eyes squinting through the smoke at students hauling boxes and greeting each other loudly.
+He lit a cigarette—a new habit he’d taken up to mask his anxiety—and drew deeply, eyes squinting through the smoke at students hauling boxes and greeting each other loudly.

 Inside his dorm, his roommate Mark Bennett sat cross-legged on the bed, grinning beneath a mop of sun-bleached hair.